 'I CAN'T GO HOME, COULD YOU BRING HOME BACK TO ME?'
 FAMILY REUNIFICATION -A KAFALA EXPERIENCE

 We often say that home is where our family is, thus home is a person, not a place.
 Due to migration, many children leave their country to reach a safer environment.
 By telling the story of Avizeh, a young Afghan girl, we will emphasize a present-day topic concerning the possibilities of an unaccompanied child to reunify with his kafala family, when his biological parents are alive.
 International and European legal instruments protect the right to respect of family for every child.
 European case-law consider de facto family ties similar to the biological ones and expand the protection by including kafala in this first category.
-Although an apparent protection exists, we could not identify a straightforward solution for the reunification, as the Directive 2003/86/EC offers for certain categories of blood relatives and, when they are not alive or cannot be traced, for other categories of persons.
+Although an apparent protection exists, we could not identify a straightforward solution for the reunification, as the Directive 2003/86/EC offers for certain categories of persons.
 Therefore, children under kafala cannot be reunited with the guardian parents as long as the child biological family is alive.
 Considering that the best interests of the child may be respected within kafala, this principle should be reinforced by means of law and, in our case, by broadening protection for these type of family ties.

-Family reunification Kafala Immigration Children's rights De facto family life Child's best interest
+Family reunification Kafala mmigration Children's rights De facto family life Child's best interest